jasmine97xuereb/optimal-monitor/README.md

 ## Running the tool
 There are two ways how this tool can be employed to generate the strongest monitorable consequence of a branching-time recHML property.

-### Option 1: Passing the formula as a command line argument
+#### Option 1: Passing the formula as a command line argument
 ```
 ./main.native "([c]ff & [m]ff) | ([m]ff & <c>(max X.([c]ff & [m]ff) | (<c>X & [c]X & [m]ff)) & [c](max X.([c]ff & [m]ff) | (<c>X & [c]X & [m]ff)))"
 ```

-### Option 2: Specifying the location of a file containing the formula
+#### Option 2: Specifying the location of a file containing the formula
 ```
 ./main.native
 ```
+When prompted, enter the full file path.

 <!-- ## Authors